 - Many SLPs choose to provide speech-language pathology services as independent practitioners through telepractice, which allows them to live stream therapy sessions from the comfort of their home.

-Many SLPs also earn Clinical Specialty Certification designed to complement the CCC-SLP:
+Many SLPs also earn Clinical Specialty Certification designed to complement the CCC-SLP.
+Specialty certifications are available through:

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 After you earn your Vermont SLP license, you’ll need to complete at least 30 hours of continuing education during every three-year renewal period.
-For more information on renewal and continuing education requirements, contact the Office of Professional Regulation.
+Learn more about renewal and continuing education requirements here.

 Speech-Language Pathology Salary in Vermont